Dodgers vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- Based on this game's moneyline, the Dodgers' implied win probability is 63.6%.
+- Based on this contest's moneyline, the Dodgers' implied win probability is 59.2%.

-- The Dodgers have combined with their opponents to hit the over on the total 49 times this season for a 49-33-5 record against the over/under.
+- The Dodgers have combined with their opponents to go over the total 50 times this season for a 50-33-5 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!